A driving offence refers to a violation of traffic laws, which can lead to various punishments if found guilty.

 - Driving under the influence of drink or drugs

 - Driving without insurance

 - Driving without an MOT

 - Driving without due care and attention (Careless driving)

-DPP Law has been working with people to get over their driving offences since 1982, so our solicitors understand the psychological, practical and legal impact of bearing any driving offence which is exactly why you should contact DPP Law’s driving offence solicitors today.
+DPP Law has been helping clients to defend driving charges since 1982.
+Our driving offence solicitors understand the psychological, practical and legal impact of bearing any driving offence.
+Which is exactly why you should contact DPP Law’s driving offence solicitors today for expert legal representation.

 Driving Offences: Frequently Asked Questions

 Do I have to attend court for a driving offence?

 Attending court for a driving offence is not necessarily required.
 However, if you decide to plead guilty to a serious driving offence, you will be required to attend court, as there is a possibility that you may receive a disqualification from driving.